The Medical Record

 The Office of General Counsel recommends that all IHS facilities adopt the following process once a tort claim alleging malpractice is filed.

-- As soon as you receive notification or have reason to believe that a tort claim has been filed, sequester the patient’s entire medical records, (especially fetal monitor strips) and all of the x-rays.
+- As soon as you receive notification or have reason to believe that a tort claim has been filed, sequester the patient's entire medical records, (especially fetal monitor strips) and all of the x-rays.
 Make a copy of the medical record and all the x-rays.
+Work with OGC to get a litigation hold in place which will help to ensure that documents pertaining to the claim are protected.

 - Return the COPY of the medical record to the medical records room, and return the COPIES of the x-rays to the radiology files.
 The copies will be used for continued clinical care of the patient.
 New original records can be added to the files in circulation.